Security guard and private investigator basic training

 On this page Skip this page navigation

-You must complete both courses or a combined course if you want to receive a dual licence that allows you to work as both a security guard and a private investigator.
+If you want to apply to receive a dual licence to work as both a security guard and a private investigator, you will need to successfully complete both courses and associated tests.

 Where to take a basic training course